Skip to main content

 Cut-out shapes using clip-path

-A simple code to easily invert any shape created using clip-path: polygon().
+A simple code to invert any kind of shape created using clip-path: polygon().
 An easy way to create Cut-out shapes.

 CSS-only Cut-out shapes using clip-path